Quantum scale estimation: Introduction

-Having developed the new framework, Sec.~\ref{sec:discussion} proceeds to explore its theoretical and practical implications.
-Sec.~\ref{sec:Smeaning} and \ref{sec:obs} construct a quantum observable valid for any scale parameter, and the procedure leading to it is highlighted as a systematic method to construct other observables.
-Sec.~\ref{sec:multi-shot} and \ref{sec:fund-bounds} discuss the application of quantum scale estimation to schemes with either global, collective, separable or repetitive measurements, including an approach that rewrites the true minimum as an inequality statement to assess whether a practical POM is optimal, almost-optimal or sub-optimal.
-Sec.~\ref{sec:multi-parameter} closes this exploration by considering the simultaneous estimation of multiple scale parameters, identifying a lower bound on a multi-parameter mean logarithmic error.
+Sec.~\ref{sec:discussion} proceeds then to explore some implications of the new toolbox.
+Sec.~\ref{sec:Smeaning} and \ref{sec:obs} construct a quantum observable for scale parameters, and the procedure leading to it is highlighted as a systematic method to construct other observables.
+Sec.~\ref{sec:fund-bounds} rewrites the true minimum as an inequality statement to assess whether a given practical POM is optimal, almost-optimal or sub-optimal.
+Sec.~\ref{sec:multiparameter} applies the new framework to the simultaneous estimation of multiple scale parameters, identifying a lower bound on a multiparameter mean logarithmic error.
+Sec.~\ref{sec:invariance} closes with a discussion of invariance arguments in estimation theory.

 To conclude, Sec.~\ref{sec:conclusions} argues that quantum scale estimation, when taken together with phase estimation and those results based on the mean square error, completes a trio of estimation theories for three of the most elementary quantities that one could possibly measure: phases, locations and scales.